ranjanabhi07/JAVA/README.md

 11) functions&methods 🦖 :-  it contains some questions of functions and methods and its solution in this file

-12) ADV Patterns  🦖 :- it is same as :-  with  some changes
+12) ADV Patterns  🦖 :- it is same as :- 2) patterns 🦖 with  some changes

 13) Arrays 🦖 :- it contains some questions and its solutions in ppt file.